Video Monetization

 • Tutorials

-Boasting a huge library of videos that teach people how to make memory books, people can join its membership program to get access to the entire library.
+Boasting a huge library of videos that teach people how to make memory books, people can join their membership program to get access to the entire library.

 But there’s also the option to buy individual videos for a one-time fee.